MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P02-Building-the-Main-Screen/content.md

 We'll start by just building the UI of the app.
 Let's begin with the product feed screen.

-# The Feed
+# Create Feed View

 1. Embed navigation controller.
 2. Title “Feed.”
 3. Add table view.
-a.
-Easy constraints, just pin everything to all sides
+    - Easy constraints, just pin everything to all sides
 4. Rename to “FeedViewController”
 5. Connect feedTableView to FeedViewController
-a.
-Set delegate and data source to FeedViewController
+    - Set delegate and data source to FeedViewController
 6. Add required stubs for data source

-# The Model
+# Create Post Model

 1. Create a new swift file called `Post.swift`.
 2. Create a struct called `Post`.
 3. Give it an `id: Int`, `name: String`, `tagline: String`, `votesCount: Int`, and `commentsCount: Int`.

-This is based on the data we saw in the GET request using Postman.

-# Create An Application

-1. Click API dashboard at top right.
-2. Click Add application.
-3. Give your application a name and this redirect URI: `https://localhost:3000/users/auth/producthunt/callback`
-4. Click create token

-# Create a Custom Cell
+# Create Custom Cell

 1. Add one prototype cell
 2. Get placeholder image